harrithha/AAIG-Portal/README.md

 ## Steps to get the project up and running
 1. Make sure you have the respective server configured in your machine for running LAMP Technologies (ex: XAMPP for windows, Apache for Linux, etc).
 2. Create a new folder on your PC/Laptop in the directory (ex: htdocs for Windows) and open it in any code editor.
-3. Give the following command in the terminal :
+3. Run the following command in the terminal :  git clone https://github.com/harrithha/AAIG-Portal.git
-  • git clone
 4. In any web broswer, type this URL : http://localhost/index.php
-5. This will be the landing/home page of the portal.
+5. This will direct you to the landing/home page of the portal.
 6. In order to create a new student and faculty for running the application and understanding its functionalities, go to admin tab.
 7. Admin credentials are set to username - IITDH, password : pass#123